 From burritos to waffles; cannoli to Jamaican patties; and Thai street eats to those ever-popular spiral fried potatoes, choosing exactly what to eat will be one of your biggest challenges here.
 The solution?
-Snack on some warm, fresh-made mini doughnuts while you make up your mind.
+Snack on some warm, fresh-made mini doughnuts while you make your mind up.

-Choose from over 50 food vendors at the Feastival of Flavours.
+Choose from over 60 food vendors at the Feastival of Flavours.

 Browse-worthy market stalls